Borislav91/RecreationalVehicleSearch/README.md

  Abstracts the data layer, making network calls to fetch RV rental data.

 ### **Coroutines & Flow**
 Asynchronous operations are managed using Kotlin coroutines.
 In combination with Kotlin Flow, it helps in handling reactive UI updates.
 The `BaseViewModel` showcases how state updates and events are managed using flows and state channels.
+Managing background tasks with simplified code and improved performance

 **MVVM**
 The OutdoorsyListingsViewModel manages UI-related data and actions for searching the RV rentals.